January 04, 2024

 How Do I Naturally Increase My White Blood Cells?

-There are several ways to help increase your white blood cell count and the effectiveness of your existing leukocytes, including drinking plenty of water, eating a variety of vegetables, and eating more fish.
+There are several ways to help increase your white blood cell production, white blood cell count, and the effectiveness of your existing leukocytes, including drinking plenty of water, eating a variety of vegetables, and eating more fish.
 Your healthcare provider may prescribe medication to help a low white blood cell count.

 1. Stay Hydrated